gallochris/cbb-docs/hugo_source/content/player-stats/04-shooting.md

 `%Shots = Player's FGA / (%Min * TeamFGA)`

-For example, Wisconsin's Ethan Happ took 33.7% of his team's shots in 2017-2018 season.
-This ranked 19th amongst all Division-I players.
+For example, Duke's RJ Barrett took 33% of his team's shots in 2018-2019 season.
+This ranked 21st amongst all Division-I players.

-Happ attempted 458 of his team's 1770 shots and played in 76.8% minutes over the year.
+Barrett attempted 702 of his team's 2418 shots and played in 87.9% minutes over the year.

-`%Shots = 458 / (.768 x 1770) = 33.69`
+`%Shots = 702 / (.879 x 2418) = 33.03`

-A percentage of shots a player has taken is a good indication of [possessions used](../efficiency/possessions.md).
+A percentage of shots a player has taken is a good indication of possessions used.

 ### Effective Field Goal Percentage